hawk/lux/doc/lux.md

 * load     - load file with debug commands
 * next     - execute one or more commands.
 A multiline command counts as one command.
 * progress - set verbosity level of progress
-* quit     - exit lux
+* quit     - exit lux in a controlled manner.
+Runs cleanup if applicable.
 * save     - save debug state to file
 * skip     - skip execution of one or more commands.
 A multiline command counts as one command.

 lineno parameter
 ----------------
 Several commands has a lineno as parameter.
 It is a string which is divided in several components.
 The components are separated with a colon and are used to refer to line numbers in include files and macros.
-Each component may either be a line number, an (abbreviated) file name or a combination of both separated with an at-sign (int@file).
+Each component may either be a line number, an (possibly abbreviated) file name or a combination of both separated with an at-sign (int@file).

 Assume that there is a file called main, which includes a file called outer at line 4 and the file outer includes a file called inner at line 12.

 Here are a few examples of how lineno can be used:

 * 3       - line 3 in file main
 * main    - first line in file main
 * 3@m     - line 3 in file main
 * inner   - any line in file inner
 * outer:i - any line in file inner if it is directly included from outer
 * 12@o:i  - any line in file inner if it is directly included from outer on line 12
-* 4:12:6  - line 6 in file inner if it is included on line 12 in outer and outer is included on line 4 in main.
+* 4:12:6  - line 6 in file inner if it is included
+            on line 12 in outer and outer is included on line 4 in main.